julien01A/Heteroptera_microbiome/README.md

 ### **Phylosymbiosis**

-To assess whether a phylosymbiosis pattern structures the microbiome of stinkbugs, we first constructed a distance matrix for the stinkug species.
+To assess whether a phylosymbiosis pattern structures the microbiome of Heteroptera, we first constructed a distance matrix for the stinkug species.
 To do this, we collected COI sequences from 15 species (see the supplementary table online), aligned them using Clustal Omega (v.1.2.2) (<https://doi.org/10.1002/pro.3290>) implemented in the Unipro UGENE software (v.52.0) (<https://ugene.net/>, <https://doi.org/10.1093/bioinformatics/bts091>), and obtained a final alignment of 211 amino acids by removing gaps '-'.
 The COI sequences have been deposited in this GitHub repository under the name `coi_aa.fasta`.
 Using UGENE, we calculated a multiple sequence alignment distance matrix (in %) based on Hamming dissimilarity.
 This matrix is available as `matrix_aa_distance.txt`.

 We then selected 15 representative specimens to compare their microbiota with the phylogenetic alignment, i.e., the multiple sequence alignment distance matrix.
 One specimen per species was chosen; for species with multiple specimens, we selected the individual with the highest Chao1 index.
 The microbiota matrix used was `abundance_phylosymbiosis.txt`, also deposited in the GitHub repository.
 Bray–Curtis and Jaccard distances were used to quantify microbiota dissimilarities.
 Finally, a Mantel test (spearman's correlation, 9,999 permutations) was performed to statistically estimate the correlation between the phylogenetic distance matrix and the microbiota dissimilarity matrix.
 The script used is as follows: